beldenge/Zenith/zenith-inference/README.md

 markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size)
-decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.epochs | 10 | The number of times to run the optimizer to completion decipherment.transposition.column-key-string | N/A | A String representation of a column key used as a transposition key during encipherment (case-insensitive, ignored if decipherment.transposition.column-key is specified) decipherment.transposition.column-key | N/A | A comma-separated zero-indexed integer array representation of a column key used as a transposition key during encipherment decipherment.transposition.iterations | 1 | The number of times to perform transposition with the given key decipherment.transposition.key-length.min | 17 | When the transposition key length is not known, this is the key length to start hill climbing with (must be greater than 1 and less than or equal to decipherment.transposition.key-length.max) decipherment.transposition.key-length.max | 17 | When the transposition key length is not known, this is the key length to end hill climbing with (must be greater than or equal to decipherment.transposition.key-length.min) decipherment.transformers.ciphertext | RemoveLastRow | A comma-separated list of names of transformers to use to mutate the cipher, in order
+decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.epochs | 10 | The number of times to run the optimizer to completion decipherment.transposition.key-length.min | 17 | When the transposition key length is not known, this is the key length to start hill climbing with (must be greater than 1 and less than or equal to decipherment.transposition.key-length.max) decipherment.transposition.key-length.max | 17 | When the transposition key length is not known, this is the key length to end hill climbing with (must be greater than or equal to decipherment.transposition.key-length.min) decipherment.transformers.ciphertext | RemoveLastRow | A comma-separated list of names of transformers to use to mutate the cipher, in order